tHarvey303/synthesizer/README.md

 ### Getting test data

-If you want to run some of the examples or like some data for development purposes you'll need to download the test data.
-This can be done using the download tool on the command line.
+If you wish to run the examples, or need some data for development purposes, we provide [test data](https://flaresimulations.github.io/synthesizer/getting_started/downloading_grids.html#downloading-the-test-grid).
+This can be downloaded through the command line interface.
 Run the following at the root of the Synthesizer repo,

 ```bash
 synthesizer-download --test-grids --dust-grid -d tests/test_grid
 ```
-This command will store the SPS, AGN, and dust grids in the `tests` directory where all examples expect them to be.
+This command will store the SPS, AGN, and dust grids in the `tests` directory at the root of the repo; all examples expect this data to reside in this location.

 ## Contributing